kech0/mental-app/README.md

 <h1 align="center"> Mental Health App </h1>

-<p align="center">This is a site to connect users who may need mental health to psychologists, 20/09/2021.
+<p align="center">This is a site that connect users who may need mental health to psychologists .
+20/09/2021.
 By Khajira Christopher, Louisiana Alela, Dancun Wawire, Martin Kecho
 </p>